San Joaquin Taxpayers Association

 Download the California Public Records Act guide here.

 Local school district superintendents were invited to speak on current projects, future plans and oversight for their respective voter-approved bond measures. (photos)

 Stockton must tackle its Pension Problem

 Stockton's Budget Forecast dated May 2013 says the City will again be insolvent in 4 years without adequate employee pension reform.
 City Budget Forecast

 Stockton's building permit fees are nearly 40% higher than the average of other San Joaquin cities; even higher than some cities in Solano and Sacramento counties - comparison study

-A SPEAKER FOR YOUR GROUP!
+NEED A GUEST SPEAKER FOR YOUR GROUP?